ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

       * If the account descends from 30000X, fail validation.
     * _PPM Offset Account is not allowed_
       * If the account == `TBD`, fail validation.
-    * _Purchases to be capitalized must be recorded on a Capital Project._
+    * _Purchases to be capitalized must be recorded in PPM._
       * If the account is a descendent of `52500B`, fail validation.
   * **Validate via Combination Code** **(TODO)**
     * Check if the combination of the 11 GL segments is a known, valid combination.